Jordan Steen

 Jordan David Steen (born 26 June 1991) is a Canadian freestyle wrestler.
 In March 2020, he qualified to represent Canada at the 2020 Summer Olympics at the 2020 Pan American Wrestling Olympic Qualification Tournament held in Ottawa, Canada.

 Career

-He represented Canada at the 2013 Summer Universiade in Kazan, Russia without winning a medal.
+Steen represented Canada at the 2013 Summer Universiade in Kazan, Russia without winning a medal.

-In 2017, he won one of the bronze medals in the 86 kg event at the Pan American Wrestling Championships held in Salvador, Brazil.
+In 2017, Steen won one of the bronze medals in the 86 kg event at the Pan American Wrestling Championships held in Salvador, Brazil.

-In 2018, he won one of the bronze medals in the 97 kg event at the Commonwealth Games held in Gold Coast, Australia.
+In 2018, Steen won one of the bronze medals in the 97 kg event at the Commonwealth Games held in Gold Coast, Australia.
 Later that year, he also won one of the bronze medals in the 97 kg event at the 2018 Pan American Wrestling Championships held in Lima, Peru.

 He competed in the men's freestyle 97 kg event at the 2019 Pan American Games, also held in Lima, Peru, without winning a medal.
 He lost his first match against José Daniel Díaz of Venezuela and also lost his bronze medal match against Luis Miguel Pérez of the Dominican Republic.

+Steen competed in the men's freestyle 97 kg event at the 2020 Summer Olympics held in Tokyo, Japan.